rlbc/dockerfiles/README.md

 # dockerfiles

 This repo contains the main Dockerfiles which I use regularly in bioinformatics analysis.
+Images are available at [Docker Hub](https://hub.docker.com/u/rcoan).

 Feel free to use these docker images and if you have any questions message me at rafael.coan@unesp.br.

 Here is a brief description of all current software.